Distrokid, Tunecore, Cdbaby: Prices, Costs & Hidden Fees

 Distrokid Prices, Costs and Fees

-Distrokid only has 1 plan and no free plan.
+Distrokid has 3 plans and no free plan:

-$19.99 per year is Distrokid's pricing without any additional features.
+$22.99 per year is Distrokid's pricing for its basic plan without any additional features.
 Everything on top of that will be covered in the hidden fees part below.

-Example: You release an album and pay the $19.99 for the yearly plan.
-You paid a total of $19.99 so far.
+You release an album and pay the $22.99 for the yearly plan.
+You paid a total of $22.99 so far.
 Now, you release a second album, you already paid for the year, so you will have to pay $0.
-The total you paid is still $19.99, and so on.
+The total you paid is still $22.99, and so on.

 This is how unlimited releases for a flat fee work.